Kuala Terengganu: Public transport

 Transport facilities that are available in Kuala Terengganu include the taxicab and Kuala Terengganu Bus Terminal where the local bus services and interstate coaches to all major cities and towns in Peninsular Malaysia and Singapore operate.
 There is a limited service tourist bus that plies back and forth to tourist areas such as the Nor Arfa batik outlet south of the city, and the jetty for ferries to the island resorts at Redang and Perhentian islands.
 Kuala Terengganu has its own special bus service known as Bas Bandar or Town Bus, operated by the state-owned firm Cas Ligas Sdn.
 Bhd.
 The buses have the characteristics of a traditional old Malay house through the unique roof design to reflect the state cultural identity.
 The buses cover three lines in and out of the city.
 A token fare of MYR1 should be paid for each ride.

+The BAS.MY initiative in Kuala Terengganu, launched under the *Stage Bus Service Transformation (SBST)* program since February 2025, provides reliable and affordable public transportation for residents.
+Operated by the Land Public Transport Agency (APAD) and funded by the Malaysian Ministry of Transport, the service covers key routes such as T100 (City Feeder), T20 (Kuala Terengganu to Bukit Payung), and T30 (Kuala Terengganu to Marang Terminal), with buses departing hourly from 6:00 AM to 7:30 PM daily.
+The service features a vibrant pink livery and offers fare exemptions for students (aged 7–17), seniors (60+), and persons with disabilities, alongside a flat monthly pass of RM50 for unlimited rides.

 There are also trishaw services although this service is dying fast and is not as extensive as the ones in the states of Malacca and Penang.
 In Kuala Terengganu, pedestrian-pulled rickshaws were gradually replaced by trishaws (beca in Malay).
 Trishaws were ubiquitous up to the 1970s in cities.
 Since then, rapid urbanisation has increased demand for more efficient public transport, resulting in dwindling trishaw numbers.
 Today, trishaws are operated mostly as a tourist attraction in Kuala Terengganu.
 The city's only taxi rank stands nearby to the city's bus terminal.

 As with the rest of Terengganu, Keretapi Tanah Melayu (KTM) does not serve Kuala Terengganu.
-Nevertheless, this is about to change as the East Coast Rail Link (ECRL) project, has commenced and is slated to connect Kuala Terengganu with Tumpat and Kota Bharu in Kelantan, Kuantan in Pahang, and Gombak in Kuala Lumpur by 2024.
+Nevertheless, this is about to change as the East Coast Rail Link (ECRL) project, has commenced and is slated to connect Kuala Terengganu with Tumpat and Kota Bharu in Kelantan, Kuantan in Pahang, and Gombak in Kuala Lumpur by 2026.

 Kuala Terengganu is also the first city in the East Coast to have a public bicycle-sharing system.
 This service is provided the Singaporean operator, oBike.
 Like all other cities with oBike, the system has no docking stations.
 Instead the bikes have a built-in Bluetooth lock and can therefore be left anywhere at the end of a journey.
 Users use a smartphone app to locate and hire bikes.